slowproj/slowdash/docs/Panels.md

 # Blob
 - Primarily intended for image data, but can be used for many others.
-- Data must have a MIME type and URL.
+- Data must have a MIME type and a URL.

 ##### Implementation
 - For mime type of `image/*`, `<img src="...">`